-This has been an incredibly exciting year for me, filled with wonderful experiences as a director of admissions.
+This has been an incredibly exciting year for me, filled with wonderful experiences as a Director of Admissions and Vice President for Enrollment.
 Those experiences continue to impact me as the mother of a college student.
 I hope you and your parents find some of these insights helpful as you prepare to enter college next year.

 As a Director of Admissions, I've learned to ask smarter questions.
 As you and your family sort through the financial side of your decision, the answers to some of these questions will make a difference for you:

 - Is that scholarship you received renewable and, if so, what are the criteria?
 You don't want to start something you can't afford to finish.

 - When you compare costs and financial aid packages, are you sure you're looking at 2014-2015 costs?
 Some college publications and web sites list the costs for the current year.

 - Are you OK with the costs this year but worried about what happens a year or two from now when your brother or sister also needs financial help for college?
 The FAFSA will take that into account, splitting the level of parental support.
 You will both get more financial aid than you're getting this year!

 - Are you getting need-based financial aid that includes a sizeable contribution from student savings?
 If you spend more of it as a freshman, you increase your eligibility for financial aid as a sophomore.

 - Are you considering all the required fees?
 As if tuition, housing and meals weren't enough, some universities tack on substantial additional charges for technology, parking, registration, energy surcharges, etc. Dig that information out of the web sites.